 India has seen Public Relations consulting evolve in the last two decades.
 Several large firms are celebrating their silver jubilees this year.
 Many of the firms mushroomed in the early to mid-90s and over a dozen got acquired by the global biggies.
 There has been no information publicly available of the largest firms in India by revenue.
 As we start a new year we take the first step in presenting the list of the biggest PR firms by revenue size.

 This post originally appeared on Reputation Today

-There has been no information publicly available of the largest firms in India by revenue.
-As we start a new year we take the first step in presenting the list of the biggest firms by revenue size.
-It’s 2017 so we have listed the 17 biggest firms.
+It’s 2017 so we have listed the 17 biggest PR firms.
 The figures in brackets for the first five firms are approximate revenues of firms as of December, 31st 2016 based on the financial year that ended in March or June 2016 as some firms follow the financial calendar of their parent company.
 We are happy to make corrections to the revenue figures if we receive sufficient proof in the form of a balance sheet signed by a chartered accountant stating we were greatly off the mark.

 We have divided them into four categories:

 - Super Giant Firm/s – Above INR 100 crore

 - Giant Firms – Between 50 and 99 crore